khanalg44/AI_For_Medicine/README.md

 # AI For Medicine (Coursera)

+Following are the 3 courses for [AI for Medicine Specialization](https://www.coursera.org/specializations/ai-for-medicine).

 ## 1. AI for Medical Diagnosis
 * Chest X-Ray Medical Diagnosis with Deep Learning
     * Data Exploration